 It's time for men to break the stigma.
-Dr. Kelvin Moses, Urologist at Vanderbilt University, shares why it's important to talk about prostate cancer screening with the men in your life.
+Dr. Kelvin Moses, Urologist at Vanderbilt University, shares why it's important to talk about prostate cancer screening.

 Dr. Moses stresses the importance of getting comfortable talking about prostate cancer screenings because it can save a life.